SEACrowd/seacrowd-datahub/CONTRIBUTING.md

-# Guide for contributing a dataloader implementation
+# Guideline for contributing a dataloader implementation

 ## Pre-Requisites

-Please make a github account prior to implementing a dataset; you can follow instructions to install git [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+Please make a GitHub account prior to implementing a dataset; you can follow the instructions to install git [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 You will also need at least Python 3.6+.
-If you are installing python, we recommend downloading [anaconda](https://docs.anaconda.com/anaconda/install/index.html) to curate a python environment with necessary packages. **We strongly recommend Python 3.8+ for stability**.
+If you are installing Python, we recommend downloading [anaconda](https://docs.anaconda.com/anaconda/install/index.html) to curate a python environment with the necessary packages. **We strongly recommend Python 3.8+ for stability**.

 **Optional** Setup your GitHub account with SSH ([instructions here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).)

 ### 1. **Assigning a dataloader**
-- Choose a dataset from the [list of Nusantara datasets](https://github.com/orgs/IndoNLP/projects/2).
+- Choose a dataset from the [list of SEACrowd datasets](https://github.com/orgs/SEACrowd/projects/1/views/1).
 <p align="center">
     <img src="./docs/_static/img/select-task.jpeg" style="width: 80%;"/>
 </p>

 - Assign yourself an issue by commenting `#self-assign` under the issue. **Please assign yourself to issues with no other collaborators assigned**.
-You should see your GitHub username associated to the issue within 1-2 minutes of making a comment.
+You should see your GitHub username associated with the issue within 1-2 minutes of making a comment.

 <p align="center">
     <img src="./docs/_static/img/self-assign.jpg" style="width: 80%;"/>